 We’re eager to gather more input, so please fill out this form to join the project email list and stay tuned for ways you can contribute.

-Andy Krackov is vice president for partnerships and strategy at LiveStories, a data hub designed to help public agencies explore, share, and communicate data effectively.
-Andy focuses his efforts on health departments, school districts, advocacy organizations, and research institutions.
-He previously worked in philanthropy, including at the California Health Care Foundation, where he managed initiatives to encourage community use of data.
+Andy Krackov is vice president of data strategy at Velir, where he is expanding the company’s data storytelling practice.
+Andy previously served as vice president for partnerships and strategy at LiveStories, a data hub designed to help public agencies explore, share, and communicate data effectively.
+Prior to that, he worked in philanthropy, including at the California Health Care Foundation, where he managed initiatives to encourage community use of data.
 Andy began his career as a journalist at US News & World Report.